-** There are special greatly reduced fees for online sessions during the COVID-19 outbreak.
+** There are special reduced fees for online sessions for issues relating to the COVID-19 outbreak.
 Please email me for details.

 I offer secure online counselling/art psychotherapy using Skype or Zoom, or telephone sessions, as well as face to face sessions.

-During the Covid-19 outbreak it will not, of course be possible to meet face to face.
+During the Covid-19 outbreak it will not, of course be possible to meet face to face anyway..

 If you would like to find out more please email me and we can arrange a brief telephone chat, and then you can decide if you would like to book an initial session..